 Special Achievement Awards

-Recipients must have been in compliance with the MAGC Code of Ethics in performing government duties with truth, accuracy, fairness, responsibility and accountability to the public.
+- Recipients must have been in compliance with the MAGC Code of Ethics in performing government duties with truth, accuracy, fairness, responsibility and accountability to the public.

-Recipients need not be MAGC members.
-Current MAGC board members are ineligible to receive these awards.
+- Currently serving MAGC board members are ineligible to receive these awards.

-Any current MAGC member in good standing may submit a nomination.
+- Any current MAGC member in good standing may submit a nomination.